Kevin-Grismore/Test-Engineer-Demo/README.md

 The Selenium driver is wrapped for customizable functionality, including the ```[ThreadStatic]``` attribute for simple, parallelized use of the driver and its associated methods.

 #### Services
 The ```IGameService``` interface requires any implementing service to offer the ability to retrieve a game's definition by name only.
-This is demonstrated in ```InMemoryGameService```, which serves instances of games by name.
+This is demonstrated in ```InMemoryGameService```, which serves instances of defined games by name.

 ## Games